 8.4 Myth, "NYSOFA Caregiver Resource Centers are statewide."

 False.
-NYSOFA funds CRCs in only 17 of New York's 62 counties.
+NYSOFA funds 17 Area Agencies on Aging to run Caregiver Resource Centers, only a subset of New York's 62 counties.
 Caregivers in non-CRC counties can still access NFCSP services via their county AAA, but the level of caregiver-specific staffing varies materially.
+Check the current CRC county list on the NYSOFA site.

 8.5 Myth, "There's a New York caregiver tax credit."

-False as of May 2026.
+False as of mid-2026.
 A9587 and the Rural Caregiver Relief Act are pending.
-Verify before publishing or relying on any tax-credit guidance.
+Verify before relying on any tax-credit guidance.

 8.6 Myth, "Hospice respite is just 5 days, full stop."